-The IceCube detector [1] shown in Figure 1 is a kilometer-cubed volume neutrino detector.
-It is located at the geographic South Pole and was completed after seven years of construction at the end of 2010.
-IceCube exploits the ice as natural occurring detector medium with excellent optical properties that have been precisely studied [2, 3].
+The IceCube detector [1] shown in Figure 1 is a neutrino detector of a cubic kilometer volume.
+It is located at the geographic South Pole and was completed at the end of 2010 after seven years of construction.
+IceCube exploits ice as natural occurring detector medium with excellent optical properties that have been extensively studied [2, 3].
 This multipurpose detector consists of 5160 optical sensors buried between 1450 and 2450 meters below the surface of the Antarctic ice sheet.
-Always sixty optical sensors (see Figure 3) are connected together to vertical strings, each of which was lowered into 60 cm wide holes drilled using hot water.
+Sixty optical sensors (see Figure 3) are connected together to vertical strings, each of which was lowered into 60 cm diameter holes drilled using up to 85 °C heated water.

-IceCube is designed to detect interactions of neutrinos of astrophysical origin, but is also sensitive to downward-going highly energetic muons and neutrinos produced in cosmic-ray-induced air showers.
+IceCube was optimized and designed to detect interactions of neutrinos of astrophysical origin, but is also sensitive to downward-going highly energetic muons and neutrinos produced in cosmic-ray-induced air showers.
 The observatory includes a densely instrumented subdetector, DeepCore, able to detect neutrinos with energies above 10GeV.
 A surface tank array, IceTop, complements the in-ice detector with sensitivity to cosmic-ray induced extended air showers with primary energies above 1PeV [4].